vfarcic/devops26/manuscript/16-progressive-delivery.md

 # Only if serverless
 # Press *ctrl+c* when the activity is finished

-jx get applications -e staging
+jx get applications --env staging

 VERSION=[...]